ham-radio-software/D-Rats/README.md

 John Malmberg will not be installing or testing any Python interpreter that requires a paid license for commercial work, even if that license allows free non-commercial use.
-Some Pythons distributions for Microsoft Windows have this restriction.
+Some Pythons distributions for Desktop platforms have this restriction.

 ---